Coronavirus Update:What patients and families need to know

 We routinely assist families with financial concerns or insurance questions.
 In addition, many families come to Children’s from out-of-town to obtain care for their children.
 Our social workers are knowledgeable about many area resources to make your stay in the Washington area as smooth as possible.
-Housing assistance is available and our social workers can facilitate referrals to the local Ronald McDonald House or to Concierge Services for assistance with hotel arrangements.
+Housing assistance is available and our social workers can facilitate referrals to the local Ronald McDonald House for assistance with hotel arrangements.

 Social workers are available to work with all members of the family – not just the patient!
 The social work team is experienced and trained to work with all ages such as siblings, grandparents and extended family.
 The social work team also can make referrals to our Child Life Specialists who have expertise in working with patients and their siblings to help prepare them for hospitalizations.

 Our goal in social work is to help the family cope with the illness — that means addressing the anxiety and stress, the financial concerns, or the day-to-day details that need attention during a child's illness.

 Watch the video